-CEIS is the facilitator of the “Universités d’été de la Défense”, or Summer University of Defence, for the French National Assembly and Senate committees.
+CEIS is organising the “Universités d’été de la Défense”, or Summer University of Defence, on behalf of the French National Assembly and Senate committees.
 CEIS manages the organisation of annual meetings, prepares and leads forward thinking and debates, and maintains contacts with parliaments in Europe and international organisations.
 As the cornerstone of these conferences, CEIS involves all of its teams in the success of this unique event in Europe.

 - The annual defence event